 Requirements for Electronic Filing

-- A computer with a browser.
-Internet Explorer (IE), version 9 or higher, is recommended
+- A computer with a current browser.

 - A current email address